abpframework/abp/docs/en/Community-Articles/2023-10-09-How-to-Upload-and-Download-Files-in-the-ABP-Framework-using-Angular/POST.md

 }
 ```

 When you want to upload a file, app service param must be IRemoteStreamContent or RemoteStreamContent.
-You be able to access a file data with getStream method in AppService.
-After that, There s no ABP spesific code. is a  c# spesific class.
+You should be able to access a file data with the getStream method in the AppService.
+After that, There is no ABP spesific code.
+It's a c# spesific class.
 You can save a file system, move somewhere or serilize as base64 etc.

-when you want to download file, A method should return IRemoteStreamContent or RemoteStreamContent.
+when you want to download a file, A method should return IRemoteStreamContent or RemoteStreamContent.
-RemoteStreamContent get a required parameter.
+RemoteStreamContent gets a required parameter.
 The parameter type must be Stream.
-(FileStream,MemoryStream, Custom etc...)
+(FileStream, MemoryStream, Custom etc...)

-More information please read the topic in the Documentation:  https://docs.abp.io/en/abp/latest/Application-Services#working-with-streams
+For more information please read the topic in the Documentation: https://docs.abp.io/en/abp/latest/Application-Services#working-with-streams

 ### Creating Angular proxy services

-ABP create proxy files `abp generate-proxy -t ng` command. let's check the code.
+ABP creates proxy files with the `abp generate-proxy -t ng` command. let's check the code.

 ```javascript